-- U.S. Environmental Protection Agency

-(EPA) Brownfields Job Training Program:

-This is a program to recruit, train, and place unemployed and under-employed residents from communities impacted by brownfield.
-Funding can be used for hazardous waste training, green remediation technologies, stormwater management training, emergency response training, enhanced environmental health & safety related to site remediation, energy efficiency and alternative energy technologies

-- New Jersey Economic Development Authority (NJEDA) Brownfields Impact Fund: This fund provides loans and grant on a first come, first serve basis to assist with cleanup of brownfield sites throughout New Jersey
+U.S. Environmental Protection Agency (EPA) Brownfields Job Training Program: This is a program to recruit, train, and place unemployed and under-employed residents from communities impacted by brownfield.
+Funding can be used for hazardous waste training, green remediation technologies, stormwater management training, emergency response training, enhanced environmental health & safety related to site remediation, energy efficiency and alternative energy technologies a first come, first serve basis to assist with cleanup of brownfield sites throughout New

-- NJDEP / NJEDA Hazardous Discharge

-Site Remediation Fund (HDSRF): The fund

-provides loans or grants for remediation and /

-or cleanup of contaminated and underutilized

-sites.
-Funding can cover preliminary

-assessments, site investigation, remedial

-investigation and remedial action